-Part of the potential advantage of voluntary compliance involves not just increased personal commitment by people and the perception of better compliance by the public, but also their well-being.
-If people are given the choice to comply, they will have better cognitive and emotional capacities to deal with uncertainties, to adapt, and to demonstrate greater resilience.
-This aspect of the book’s examination of voluntary compliance will draw on the classical literature about therapeutic jurisprudence, as well on the data accumulated in research on happiness, to try to improve our understanding of the mental advantages of having people comply voluntarily and not as a response to external pressure.
-Understanding the causal relationships is highly complicated given that the government’s ability to rely upon non-coercive mechanisms is highly connected to the type of society in which such mechanisms are likely to work, as well to policymakers’ heavy reliance on expectations that people are more likely to benefit from being able to cooperate voluntarily.
+Part of the potential advantage of voluntary compliance involves people’s well-being in addition to their increased personal commitment and perception of better compliance.
+If people are given the choice to comply, they will enjoy better cognitive and emotional capacities for dealing with uncertainties, adapting, and demonstrating greater resilience.
+This aspect of the book’s examination of voluntary compliance will draw on the classical literature about therapeutic jurisprudence as well on the data accumulated in research on happiness, in an effort to improve our understanding of the advantages of having people comply voluntarily and not as a response to external pressure.
+Understanding the causal relationships is highly complicated.
+The government’s ability to rely upon non-coercive mechanisms is strongly connected to the type of society in which such mechanisms are likely to work.
+In addition, policy makers rely heavily on expectations that people are more likely to benefit from being able to cooperate voluntarily.

-Can Corporations be Trusted?
+Can corporations be trusted?